Jasper Abraham murder case: Reactions and reform

-Cavendish considered the treatment of homicide by the Indian Penal Code insufficient and ordered Lyall-Grant to draw up local ordinance to bring the treatment of the crime more into line with the English legal model used in other colonies.
-Cavendish also questioned why the threat by Abraham to tear up Kitosh's labour card had not been brought up in court, doing so would have been a crime.
+Cavendish considered the treatment of homicide by the Indian Penal Code insufficient and ordered Lyall-Grant to draw up local ordinance to bring procedures more into line with the English legal model used in other colonies.
+Cavendish also questioned why the threat by Abraham to tear up Kitosh's labour card had not been brought up in court, as doing so would have been a crime.
 He considered that the counsel, judge and jury considered such a threat acceptable and common practice.
-As a means of embarrassing the colonial officials Cavendish requested details of all cases where such threats had been prosecuted, knowing there were none.
-In his replies to Cavendish Coryndon defended his legal officials, the independence of the Kenyan courts and the jury system.
+As a means of embarrassing the colonial officials, Cavendish requested details of all cases where such threats had been prosecuted, knowing that there were none.
+In his replies to Cavendish, Coryndon defended his legal officials, the independence of the Kenyan courts and the jury system.
 He restated the medical evidence in the case, implying that the Colonial Office had misunderstood it.
 Cavendish's undersecretary William Ormsby-Gore proposed recalling Sheridan to indicate the British government's displeasure at the colony's handling of the case and Cavendish at one stage considered abolishing jury trials in the colony.

 Cavendish left office following the 1923 United Kingdom general election, which resulted in a hung parliament.
 He was replaced in January 1924 by J. H. Thomas, a member of the first Labour government.
-Thomas ordered that Kenya implement the taking of full transcripts in all serious court cases involving Europeans, that trials be held outside the home district of the defendant and that the Kenyan Attorney-General closely monitor the operation of the jury system in the colony.
+Thomas ordered that Kenyan courts begin recording full transcripts for all proceedings of serious crimes where the defendants were European in origin.
+He also ordered that trials be held outside the home district of the defendant and that the Kenyan Attorney-General closely monitor the operation of the jury system in the colony.
 The Chief Justice of Kenya, Sir Jacob William Barth, opposed these measures, which he thought interfered with the proper operation of the legal system.

-The November 1924 United Kingdom general election returned the Conservative Party to power and Thomas' replacement, Leo Amery, pursued the case.
+The October 1924 United Kingdom general election returned the Conservative Party to power and Thomas' replacement, Leo Amery, pursued the case for legal reform in Kenya.
 In a December dispatch he asked what steps had been taken in the colony to discourage the use of corporal punishment by employers.
-The administration delayed its reply for nine months, reluctant to act at a time of labour shortages.
-When it finally arrived it stated that a change in policy on corporal punishment would "serve no useful purpose" as the practice of flogging would " decrease as natives become more aware of their legal rights and remedies".
-Amery's response, addressed to Edward Grigg, who had replaced an ill Coryndon in October 1925, ordered that a public statement be made by the colonial government against corporal punishment.
+The administration delayed its reply for nine months, reluctant to act at a time when the colony was suffering from labour shortages.
+The response stated that a change in policy on corporal punishment would "serve no useful purpose" as the practice of flogging would "decrease as natives become more aware of their legal rights and remedies".
+Amery's response, addressed to Edward Grigg, who had replaced an unwell Coryndon in October 1925, ordered that a public statement be made by the colonial government against corporal punishment.
 Grigg was swayed by lobbying from the settlers and refused to do so.